8 Facts All Publishers Should Know About Apple News Plus

 - As with Facebook and Google News , publishers have no control over the placement of their articles and lose the relationship with their subscribers.
 For publishers not participating in Apple News, the biggest problem is giving up control over their content and therefore their product.

-As I mentioned earlier, Apple News Plus brings with it some potential risks, but also enormous potential.
-The publishing industry is currently going through massive changes as print revenues continue to decline.
+As already mentioned, Apple News Plus brings with it some possible risks, but also enormous potential.
+The publishing industry is currently undergoing massive changes as print revenues continue to decline.

 However, Apple News Plus should help publishers reach a wider audience.
 It's important to remember that Apple is highly motivated to drive their services business as the iPhone business is declining.

 As a big brand with a lot of marketing power, Apple News Plus definitely has the potential to be a big success.
-Especially because readers care a lot about privacy and don't think much of ad tracking.
+Especially because readers place a high value on privacy and don't believe in ad tracking.

-Indeed, Apple is digitizing the magazine world, and this is where Apple News Plus could find its true purpose.
-Even if the app's usability isn't perfect yet.
+Apple is indeed digitizing the magazine world, and this is where Apple News Plus could find its true purpose.
+Even if the user-friendliness of the app is not yet perfect.

 Ready to flip the switch?
-First, watch our free webinar on "How to make the most of Apple News+" (English) or contact our Sales Team.
+Start by watching our free webinar on "How to make the most of Apple News+" or get in touch with us.